eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_Laser.rst

 Though they are labeled differently, they function the same.

 The INTERLOCK OVERRIDE section of the protocases shows the status of the enclosure interlocks.
-If the key is set to OVERRIDE and the STATUS LED is red, that means that the enclosure interlocks are bypass, and there could be a laser hazard if the enclosure is opened.
+If the key is set to OVERRIDE and the STATUS LED is :red:`red`, that means that the enclosure interlocks are bypass, and there could be a laser hazard if the enclosure is opened.

 .. figure:: /images/user_docs/Vault-1_laser/Pharos_protocase.jpg
    :scale: 20 %
    :align: center

    **Figure 1:** Vault-1 Pharos enclosure protocase.
+   It is located on the east wall of the Pharos enclosure.

 .. figure:: /images/user_docs/Vault-1_laser/Dira_protocase.jpg
     :scale: 20 %
     :align: center

     **Figure 2:** Vault-1 Dira enclosure protocase.
+    It is located on the east wall of the Dira enclosure.

 Beacon Stacks
 ^^^^^^^^^^^^^